How to Get Paid on Twitch: Everything You Ever Wanted to Know About Twitch Payouts

 How do Twitch payouts work?

 Twitch pays streamers roughly around the 15th of each month for revenue earned the month prior.
-So any revenue generated in March that meets the minimum threshold for a Twitch payout would be sent to you automatically on around the 15th of April (unless you have previously chosen Hold Payout rather than an actual payout option).
+So any revenue generated in March that meets the minimum Twitch payment threshold would be sent to you automatically on around the 15th of April (unless you have previously chosen Hold Payout rather than an actual payout option).

 What is the threshold for Twitch payments?